Open today 12:00 pm - 5:00 pm

 Facing Freedom Student Workshop

-On-site workshops are currently suspended, but virtual workshops are available.
-The Facing Freedom in America exhibition is available for on-site self-guided visits.
-A downloadable free resource coming soon!
+On-site workshops are currently suspended, but Facing Freedom virtual workshops are available.
+The Facing Freedom in America exhibition is also available for on-site self-guided visits and our “Walk into the Past” gallery activity (PDF) can support your visit.

 Recommended for grades 7 to 12